tejasgowda123/PrintPrimeNumbers/README.md

-To display first primary numbers ranging from 1 to 100
+To display primary numbers ranging from 1 to 100